getbubblenow/bubble-flexrouter/README-release.md

 To get the IP address of your Bubble on Linux, run:

     cat /etc/wireguard/wg0.conf | grep Endpoint | awk -F':' '{print $1}' | awk '{print $NF}'

+#### Using Environment Variable to Register
+When you run `flex_register.sh`, you'll be prompted for your flex router password, your Bubble account email, and your Bubble account password.

+If you don't want to enter these every time, you can set environment variables instead.

+Set the `BUBBLE_FR_PASS` environment variable to the actual plaintext password for your flex router.
+This is what you used when running `flex_init.sh` to set up the router.

+Set the `BUBBLE_USER` and `BUBBLE_PASS` environment variables to your Bubble account email and password.

+For example:

+    export BUBBLE_FR_PASS=the-password-you-used-when-running-flex_init.sh
+    export BUBBLE_USER=your-bubble-email@example.com
+    export BUBBLE_PASS=your-bubble-password

+On Windows, replace `export` with `set` if you are using the standard Windows `cmd` program.

 ## Running the router
 You can sit back and let the router do its work.
 It will periodically check to make sure that its